jswelling/CMU-MS-DAS-Vis-S24/docs/data_manifolds_body.md

 </span>

-The values on the fibers may very continuously, or they may not.
+The values on the fibers may vary continuously, or they may not.
 * Snow depth would be a simple continuous scalar
 * The name of a county on a map is not continuous, and can't be interpolated.